PossumLiarR/Embedded-Software-for-the-IoT-project/README.md

 *TBD...(Inserire un link per il video yt e per il pptx tra parentesi finali)*

 ## 📝 Project layout
-Follow this layout to understand all the contents of the repository!
+Feel free to have a look at this layout to understand the full contents of the repository!
 ```
 .
 ├──